brabster/tw-site-mkdocs/docs/posts/2024-05-12-dbt-1.8-breaks-on-update/index.md

 ![Error traceback ending with No module named dbt.adapters.factory](./assets/dbt_1_8_break.webp)

 On updating dbt-bigquery to latest 1.8.0: **No module named 'dbt.adapters.factory'**.
-TL;DR - delete your venv and install clean seems to work reliably. [dbt core issue 10135 tracks the problem](https://github.com/dbt-labs/dbt-core/issues/10135).
+TL;DR - **`pip install --force-reinstall dbt-adapters` following the broken upgrade** should resolve the problem.
+Delete the venv and reinstall from scratch if not.
+See [my comment in dbt core issue 10135](https://github.com/dbt-labs/dbt-core/issues/10135#issuecomment-2118230255) for an explanation of the cause and why this solution works.

 --8<-- "ee.md"